Confused about real nappies? We can help!

 - accessories such as nappi nippas, nappy liners, bucket.

-A full kit, including everything you need, will cost around £250.
+A full kit, including everything you need, will cost in the region of £300.
 (Although opting for a cheaper brand such as terry squares will cut costs further!)

 - Real Nappies £300-£450 approx depending on the brands used.
 This includes the nappies plus washing costs (electricity, water, washing powder) up to potty training.